leoohyama/posit_table_contest_2025/README.md

 3. Figuring out the color and hue balance for a three-level interactive table.
 This was difficult because it's easy for someone to get lost in the nested nature of the table.
 Initially I was using the default slate() theme for all three levels but then ended up looking at the source code for the theme and changing things manually so that each level of tables had a slightly different shade of color to make the distinguishable.
 This was also important if someone needed to figure out where in the table they were.

 4. Probably the biggest problem was just keeping track of all the code used to build the table.
 This was the first time I had built something this large with all these features.
 I had times when I would forget to annotate all my changes and then would have to spend a good amount of time figuring out what part of the code did what.
-I had to really adapt coding practices that promoted clean, interpretable coding structure + annotate regularly!
+I had to really adopt coding practices that promoted clean, interpretable coding structure + annotate regularly!